Alpha-1-antitrypsin deficit

 How is alpha-1-antitrypsin deficiency diagnosed?

-Alpha-1-antitrypsin (AAT) deficiency is typically diagnosed by low blood levels of AAT.
-In patients with high suspected AAT deficit and doubtful AAT levels, it is possible to study the variants of AAT in peripheral blood (phenotype).
+Alpha-1-antitrypsin (AAT) deficiency is typically diagnosed by low levels of AAT in the blood.
+In patients with a high suspicion of AAT deficiency and borderline AAT levels, it is possible to study peripheral blood AAT variants (phenotypes), which have a different degree of association with the disease.

-Liver involvement and the presence of complications can be studied with ultrasound, CT and/or MRI of the liver.
+Radiological examinations such as chest X-ray and lung CT can detect the presence of pulmonary emphysema of varying severity.
+Respiratory function tests are useful to assess the degree of respiratory dysfunction.
+Liver involvement and the presence of complications can be studied with blood tests, ultrasound, CT and/or MRI of the liver.

 How is alpha-1-antitrypsin deficiency treated?

-Patients diagnosed with AAT deficiency should minimize exposure to infectious agents and respiratory tract irritants (smoking cessation, flu vaccination, and the major agents responsible for pneumonia).
+Patients diagnosed with AAT deficiency should minimise exposure to infectious agents and respiratory tract irritants (smoking cessation, vaccination against influenza and the main agents responsible for pneumonia).

-While AAT treatment may improve respiratory function in patients where it is involved, this treatment has no effect on liver disease and the only treatment for advanced liver disease is liver transplantation.
+While TAA treatment can improve respiratory function in patients with compromised respiratory function, this treatment has no effect on liver disease and the only treatment for advanced liver disease is liver transplantation.

 Where do we treat it?